 Cultural Competency and You

-Cultural competency has become a buzzword in the Aboriginal Awareness training industry and we get a lot of requests from individuals and organizations asking if our courses include it.
-In this article we try to explain what it is and how we incorporate it into our training programs.
+Cultural competency has become a buzzword in the Indigenous Awareness training industry and we get a lot of requests from individuals and organizations asking if our courses include it.
+In this article, we try to explain what it is and how we incorporate it into our training programs.

 So, what is cultural competency?
-To start of with it's important to be familiar with the definition of culture.
+To start off with it's important to be familiar with the definition of culture.
 We like this definition:

 When working with First Nations, Métis and Inuit it's critical that you recognize the cultural diversity of each Nation, hamlet and community and how that affects the way they respond to and interact with you or your organization.
-The lack of understanding and recognition of the incredible rich diversity of Aboriginal Peoples is one of the biggest misunderstandings that non-Aboriginal people can make.
+The lack of understanding and recognition of the incredibly rich diversity of Indigenous Peoples is one of the biggest misunderstandings that non-Indigenous people can make.

 Following the release of the Truth and Reconciliation Commission's summary report and 94 Calls-to-Action in 2015 there has been a rise in demands for cultural competency training and the role it can play in reconciliation.